-What happens if I am on sabbatical or parental/maternity leave, sick leave or disability leave?7 What sort of financial preparations should I make before a strike or lock-out?7 If I attend a virtual conference during a strike, do I still get strike pay?
-If I attend a virtual conference, will the Administration reimburse me for the registration fee after we return to work?8 If I split my time between two different universities, can I just increase the time I allocate to the other university and continue my research?8 I serve as a member of a grant selection committee for a tri-council agency.
-In the event of a strike or lock-out. what should I do?
-If we incur expenses for research during a strike, will the Administration reimburse us for these expenses after we return to work?8 Can students continue my research during job action?8 Will my teaching assistant get paid if DFA goes on strike or is locked out?8
+What happens if I am on sabbatical or parental/maternity leave, sick leave or disability leave?7 What sort of financial preparations should I make before a strike or lock-out?
+If I attend a virtual conference, will the Administration reimburse me for the registration fee after we return to work?8 I serve as a member of a grant selection committee for a tri-council agency.
+In the event of a strike or lock-out. what should I do?8 lock-out. what should I do?
+If we incur expenses for research during a strike, will the Administration reimburse us for these